pallavirbhat/Lenus_Case/README.md

 # Lenus_Case
-Feature Selection for Classification Model
+# Feature Selection for Classification Model

-Approach
+The code is divided into the following sections with notes / observations after each output:

+Data Preparation
 1. Preprocessing
 - Data granularity and keys understanding
 - Missing values analysis, imputation and evalutation